OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:40

-yet you refuse to come to me to have life.
+yet you are unwilling to come to me to receive life.

 ---